equinor/ert/docs/reference/configuration/keywords.rst

 :ref:`DATA_FILE <data_file>`                                            NO                                                                      Provide an ECLIPSE data file for the problem
 :ref:`DATA_KW <data_kw>`                                                NO                                                                      Replace strings in ECLIPSE .DATA files
 :ref:`DEFINE <define>`                                                  NO                                                                      Define keywords with config scope
-:ref:`DELETE_RUNPATH <delete_runpath>`                                  NO                                                                      Explicitly tell ERT to delete the runpath when a job is complete
 :ref:`ECLBASE <eclbase>`                                                YES\*                                                                   Define a name for the ECLIPSE simulations. \*Either JOBNAME or ECLBASE must be specified
 :ref:`ENKF_ALPHA <enkf_alpha>`                                          NO                                      3.0                             Parameter controlling outlier behaviour in EnKF algorithm
 :ref:`ENKF_FORCE_NCOMP <enkf_force_ncomp>`                              NO                                      0                               Indicate if ERT should force a specific number of principal components